realyin/sparksql-scope-lineage/README.md

-# Scope Lineage
+# SparkSql Scope Lineage

-Scope Lineage is a scope-aware column lineage parser and audit toolkit for Spark/Hive SQL.
+Sparksql Scope Lineage is a scope-aware column lineage parser and audit toolkit for Spark/Hive SQL.
 It focuses on complex warehouse SQL where column lineage is hard to explain: nested CTEs, subqueries, UNION branches, MERGE statements, window functions, lateral views, and `SELECT *` expansion with external schema metadata.

-This repository is being prepared for open source.
-The parser is usable today, but the current workspace may still contain internal validation reports or private SQL corpora.
-See [OPEN_SOURCE_PLAN.md](OPEN_SOURCE_PLAN.md) before publishing.

 ## Why This Exists